matrix-org/gsoc/_projects/authenticated_3rd_party_invites.md

 ---
-name: 3rd Party Authorised Invites
+name: 3rd Party Authorised Room Membership
-desc: Invite your users to a room based on some external authorisation.
+desc: Invite and kick users in a room based on some external authorisation.
-# add a short one line description of your project
 requirements:
  - Understanding of the matrix Client-Server API
+ - Familiarity with Javascript & React
+ - Familiarity with a programming language with a good matrix SDK (for the server side component).
 difficulty: medium
 issues:
 mentors: